-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 combined financial statements to be prepared.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 more entities controlled by a single investor.
+IFRS for SMEs does not require combined financial statements to be prepared.
 If the investor prepares combined financial statements and describes them as conforming to the IFRS for SMEs, those statements shall comply with all of the requirements of IFRS for SMEs.
-[IFRS for SMEs 9.28 - 9.29] Accounting Policies, Estimates and Errors (Section 10) If IFRS for SMEs does not specifically address a transaction, other event or condition, an entity's management shall use its judgement in developing and applying an accounting policy that results in information that is relevant to the economic decision-making needs of users and reliable.
+[IFRS for SMEs 9.28 - 9.29] HKFRSs.
+Accounting Policies, Estimates and Errors (Section 10) If IFRS for SMEs does not specifically address a transaction, other event or condition, an entity's management shall use its judgement in developing and applying an accounting policy that results in information that is relevant to the economic decision-making needs of users and reliable.
 In making this judgement, management shall refer to, and consider the applicability of, the following sources in descending order: (a) the requirements and guidance in IFRS for SMEs dealing with similar and related issues, and (b) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses and the pervasive principles in Section 2.
 In making this judgement, management may also consider the requirements and guidance in full IFRSs dealing with similar and related issues.
-Management may also consider the most recent pronouncements of other standard-setting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices to the extent that these do not conflict with the concepts contained in HKFRSs.
-[HKAS 8, paragraph 12] Basic Financial Instruments (Section 11) Accounting policy choice An entity shall choose to apply either: Such accounting policy choice is not available in full HKFRSs and the reporting entity is required to comply with HKAS 39 and HKFRS 7 Financial Instruments: Disclosures in full.
-Initial measurement When a financial asset or financial liability is recognised initially, an entity shall measure it at the transaction price (including transaction costs except in the initial measurement of financial assets and liabilities that are measured at fair value through profit or loss) unless the arrangement constitutes, in effect, a financing transaction.
-A financing transaction may take place in connection with the sale of When a financial asset or financial liability is recognised initially, an entity shall measure it at its fair value plus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition or issue of the financial asset
+[IFRS for SMEs 10.4 - 10.6] Management may also consider the most recent pronouncements of other standard-setting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices to the extent that these do not conflict with the concepts contained in HKFRSs.
+[HKAS 8, paragraph 12] Basic Financial Instruments (Section 11) Accounting policy choice An entity shall choose to apply either: (a) the provisions of both Section 11 and Section 12 in full, or (b) the recognition and measurement provisions of IAS 39 Financial Instruments: Recognition and Measurement and the disclosure requirements of Sections 11 and 12 to account for all of its financial instruments.
+An entity's choice of (a) or (b) is an accounting policy choice.
+[IFRS for SMEs 11.2] Such accounting policy choice is not available in full HKFRSs and the reporting entity is required to comply with HKAS 39 and HKFRS 7 Financial Instruments: Disclosures in full.
+Initial measurement When a financial asset or financial liability is recognised initially, an entity shall measure it at the transaction price (including transaction costs except in the initial measurement of financial assets and liabilities that are measured at fair value through profit or loss) unless the arrangement constitutes, in effect, a financing When a financial asset or financial liability is recognised initially, an entity shall measure it at its fair value plus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly